FiaDanni/learningObjectives/README.md

 # learningObjectives
  My aim is to successfully transition careers to become a Junior Software Engineer.
-I have been encouraged to document journey, so here it goes....
+I have been encouraged to document my journey, so here it goes....

  First, I want to establish my 'why' to be consistent with my learning: